umarcham/Teachly/code_explainer_architecture.md

 ✅ This prevents free-form hallucinated explanations and forces the model to output only **visualizable state changes**.

 #### 2) Networking Knowledge (UNP-aware)
-Because students often use this for **Unix Network Programming**, I optimized the prompt to detect:
+Because the app is frequently used for **Unix Network Programming**, the prompt is optimized to detect:
 - `sockaddr_in`
 - `fork()`
 - `recvfrom()`
 - `sendto()`
 - file descriptors, sockets, ports

-These are mapped into a **Kernel Space** section in the memory view so students can see OS-managed resources clearly.
+These are mapped into a **Kernel Space** segment of the memory view so students can see OS-managed resources clearly.

 ---